michaeldfallen/cv/cv.markdown

 ### Infrastructure

 - I have practical experience using Puppet and Ansible.
+- At MOJ I built a reliable and robust delivery pipeline using Ansible, building a number of roles specific to that usecase.
 - I emphasise Devops culture on teams I lead, by supporting developers learning to build infrastructure automation and deployment code.
 - I have real world experience building Continuous Integration pipelines